 Why should we give more than other rich countries?

 UK aid policy reflects the view of the majority of UK citizens.
 The British are a generous people, even in hard times committing to local, national and international charities.
-Comic Relief raised £73m this year, and whenever a disaster strikes, the British people are incredibly generous with their response.
+Each year, the UK public donates millions to Comic Relief (£63.5 million in 2019) and whenever a disaster strikes, the British people are incredibly generous with their response.

 The UK isn’t the only country to give 0.7% in aid, but it is true that we are the first country in the G7 to do so.
 But surely this is something to be proud of.